Cruise travel insurance protects you from (almost) all of the things that might go wrong on vacation. But is it worth the cost? What does it even do?

 Typically there are three different levels of trip insurance policies.

-First, there is a basic coverage.
+First, there is basic coverage.
 It has minimal limits of liability payouts and may not cover certain types of cancellations or trip interruptions.

 Second, there is an intermediate level coverage.
 It has significantly higher limits than the basic plan.
 It also covers more situations.
 This level of coverage is the best value.